anonymmiccai2026/GazeToSkill/README.md

 # GazeToSkill

-This repository contains the anonymous code accompanying the paper: From Gaze to Skill: Automated Assessment of Radiologist Expertise Through Eye-Tracking on Thoracic CT Scans.
+This repository contains the anonymous code accompanying the paper: Predicting Radiologist Expertise from 3D Gaze Patterns During CT Interpretation.

 ## Abstract

 Accurate interpretation of volumetric CT requires efficient navigation of 3D image volumes and attention to diagnostically relevant regions.
-While eye-tracking has been widely studied in 2D medical imaging, its use for expertise assessment in volumetric CT remains limited.
-We propose a gaze-informed transformer framework for automated expertise classification in thoracic CT.
+While eye-tracking has been widely studied in 2D medical imaging, its use for expertise assessment in CT settings remains limited.
+We propose a gaze-informed transformer framework for expertise classification in thoracic CT.
 Using a DINOv2 ViT-B/14 backbone, radiologist fixation patterns are integrated into volumetric feature learning through (1) a learnable log-space bias in self-attention and (2) gaze-weighted pooling of patch embeddings.
-We evaluate our approach on 182 CT reading sessions from five radiologists with varying experience levels.
-On a held-out test set, the model achieves a ROC-AUC of 0.909 and F1-score of 0.861, outperforming adapted methods.
-These findings suggest that incorporating visual search behavior into volumetric transformers may support objective, process-based expertise assessment in radiology.
+We trained and evaluated our approach on 182 CT reading sessions from five radiologists with varying levels of experience.
+On a held-out test set, the model achieves a ROC-AUC of 0.91 and F1 score of 0.86, outperforming adapted methods.
+These findings suggest that incorporating visual search behavior into transformers may support objective, process-based expertise assessment in radiology.

 ## Pretrained Checkpoints